OlabiyiTolu/olabiyitolu-README.md/README.md

 # olabiyitolu/README.md
 Hi,
 My name is Olabiyi Tolulope Samuel
-I am a Data Scientist, Data Analyst and Power Platform Developer
+I am a Data Analyst

 I studied Physics with Electronics

-My language proficiency are Python and SQL I have consumed alot of machine learning projects as an API for 3rd party integration purposes, also implemented a bit of operation research to allocate resources and make informed decisions.
+My language proficiency are Python and SQL I have consumed alot of machine learning projects, also implemented a bit of operation research to allocate resources and make informed decisions.

 Softwares/Technologies/Frameworks/Project Management skills